We aim to design to Triple-A Web Content Accessibility Guidelines 1.0. We also work to the BSI PAS 78:2006 guidelines where possible.

 We aim to use clear, plain English in a concise and meaningful way.

 We aim to label all images, and use images just where appropriate (not for purely decorative text and headings).

 Text will be scaleable, as will all pages themselves.
 We set a maximum size for most pages, to ensure lines are wrapped according to commonly accepted typographical rules.

 There will always be small differences in the display between browsers, but we do aim to broadly support:

 - Newer versions of Internet Explorer for Windows

 - Mozilla Firefox for all platforms

 Proof of Compliance

 Rather than using automated tools and badges, which can be a bit hit-or-miss, we aim to be responsive to your needs.
-Please notify us of any specific problems accessing the content on this website, or if you have any suggestions for improving accessibility by emailing us at email@example.com.
+Please notify us if you are having any specific problems accessing the content on this website, or if you have any suggestions for improving accessibility by emailing us at email@example.com.